 The story of Sofokus started 20 years ago as a one man’s dream.
 During its history, Sofokus has worked with hundreds of aspiring brands ranging from multinational corporations to small startups.
 The backbone of Sofokus’ modern business concepts is innovative cloud-based digital solutions.

-It all began in 1994 at the University of Turku, when Sofokus founder and multi-entrepreneur of digital business Teemu Malinen used the Internet for the first time.
+It all began in 1994 at the University of Turku, when Sofokus founder and digital multi entrepreneur Teemu Malinen used the Internet for the first time.

 I stared at the black screen and realized that those white characters were flowing in from abroads.
 I felt hypnotized.

 In the beginning of 2000, Malinen founded digital consulting company Sofokus Inc. and also set up Nowire Inc. with his friends.
 Early 2000 companies around the world wanted to develop mobile internet services, and Finland was the place to be because of the success story of Nokia.
 The very first customer resided in the US and the business was international by the nature.

 The first Finnish startup community